Skip to content

 Overview

 The waldur-docs repository serves as the central orchestration hub for Waldur releases.
-When a semantic version tag (e.g., 7.6.8) is applied to this repository, it triggers an automated workflow that:
+When a version tag (e.g., 8.0.6) is pushed to this repository, it triggers a GitLab CI pipeline that:

 Release flow diagram